woodenzen/IdeaExplorer/README.md

 - The script will find your active zettelkasten
 - Currently, the script requires Keyboard Maestro.
 The Keyboard Maestro macros are in the repository.
 The usual changes are needed in the macros.
 File locations and triggers.
 - In the file `main custom.html` change the location of your copy of `style.css`.
+- Make the necessary file location changes in Keyboard Maestro.
 - To activate, with The Archive in the foreground, trigger Keyboard Maestro's 'Idea Explorer'.
 The initial launch will take up to 10 seconds, so be patient.
 Subsequent triggers will be much shorted.

 ## Notes on work to do:

-1. I want to add to the Idea Explorer if the target note in proofing.
+1. Speed, speed, and more speed.
 2. I want to prettify the Idea Explorer.
+3. Make this not so fussy to install.
+4. I want to add to the Idea Explorer an indicator when a note in the proofing inbox.
-3. I want to think of some way to present the data that will be pleasing given the width restriction of the editor.
+5. I want to think of some way to present the data that will be pleasing.
-4. Add Subatomic flags
-5. Indicate somehow when the target note is connected to multiple hubs.
-"Intra-hub connections."
+6. Change the link weight giving more weight to links to structure notes.
-6. Indicate if media is present and the possible link.
+7. Indicate if media is present and the possible link.
-7. Create HTML tabs in that would allow a group tag cloud.
+8. Create HTML tabs that would allow a group of notes with the same tag ro be opened from the tag cloud tab.

 ## This is the current status.